o5u3/Roblox-Client-Optimizer/README.md

 # Announcement
-  Unfortunately FFlags will eventually be patched, and is slowly rolling out to users as of **02/29/24**.
+  Unfortunately FFlags will eventually be patched, as of **02/29/24** RCO is still working.

   Not to worry, as we are working on a work-around for this update.
 Be up-to-date in the [Discord](https://discord.gg/CZUfHYHtZr) server.